Your free business.com+ membership unlocks exclusive tech deals and advisor support

 PayPal invoicing features

-Patrick McDermott, executive vice president of Max Cash, listed various PayPal invoicing features that make it an attractive option for small businesses.
-“You can set up recurring payments, customize your invoices with your logo and branding and even track invoice history and payment status,” McDermott noted.
+Patrick McDermott, executive vice president of Max Cash, highlighted several PayPal invoicing features that make the platform attractive for small businesses.
+“You can set up recurring payments, customize your invoices with your logo and branding and even track invoice history and payment status,” McDermott said.

 Here’s an overview of some of PayPal’s standout invoicing capabilities.